-Deep Brain Stimulation: Pros & Cons
+Deep Brain Stimulation: Pros and Cons

 DBS, also known as deep brain stimulation, has replaced other hallmark procedures when it comes to treating PD symptoms.
 Although not a cure for PD, nor a procedure that can change the underlying progression of the condition, it is utilized as a means to reduce or eliminate some PD symptoms.

 A team of healthcare providers will determine if DBS is right for your specific situation.
-In most cases, it becomes an option for those who have had PD for at least four years, and who have breakthrough symptoms while on levodopa, leading to significant 'off" time.
+In most cases, it becomes an option for those who have had PD for at least 4 years, and who have breakthrough symptoms while on levodopa, leading to significant 'off" time.

-- Symptom Reduction: DBS often reduces symptoms significantly.
+- Symptom reduction: DBS often reduces symptoms significantly.
 These include motor symptoms like stiffness, tremor, slowness and dyskinesia.
 DBS has also been shown to aid in on/off fluctuations, improve mood and quality of life, and increase overall energy level.

-- Little to No Damage: In contrast to previous methods, DBS does not damage portions of the brain, nor remove nerve cells.
+- Little to no damage: In contrast to previous methods, DBS does not damage portions of the brain, nor remove nerve cells.

-- Decreased Medication Needs: Utilizing DBS in addition to levodopa could decrease a person’s need for medication, thus, decreasing medication access and cost issues, as well as levodopa side effects.
+- Decreased medication needs: Utilizing DBS in addition to levodopa could decrease a person’s need for medication, thus, decreasing medication access and cost issues, as well as levodopa side effects.

-- Individualized Treatment: Electrodes and stimulation frequency and intensity can be controlled by physicians and the individual with DBS, and can be subjectively altered when needed.
+- Individualized treatment: Electrodes and stimulation frequency and intensity can be controlled by physicians and the individual with DBS, and can be subjectively altered when needed.

-- Invasive and Awake during Procedure: The procedure does involve an incision to the scalp, and access to deep parts of the brain.
+- Invasive and awake during procedure: The procedure does involve an incision to the scalp, and access to deep parts of the brain.
 Additionally, most individuals are awake during the procedure, which could be a scary situation for some.

-- Not All Symptoms Addressed: Typically, symptoms that would respond to levodopa respond the best to DBS.
+- Not all symptoms addressed: Typically, symptoms that would respond to levodopa respond the best to DBS.
 Other symptoms that aren’t managed by levodopa are generally unaffected.

-- Surgical Side Effects: As with most surgical procedures, there are risks associated with surgery itself.
+- Surgical side effects: As with most surgical procedures, there are risks associated with surgery itself.
 These include the risk of bleeding, stroke, infection, and accumulating fluid in the brain.
 Also, since the brain is a complex and sensitive organ, it is possible for essential areas of the brain to get hurt during the procedure and cause additional symptoms unrelated to PD.

-- Future Danger around Certain Electronics: Basic electronics are usually fine for those with DBS to be around, however, larger, more powerful machines, like total body coil MRI, may be off-limits post-procedure.
+- Future danger around certain electronics: Basic electronics are usually fine for those with DBS to be around, however, larger, more powerful machines, like total body coil MRI, may be off-limits post-procedure.

-- Malfunction and Battery Replacement: It is possible for the hardware to malfunction, wires to disconnect, and the electrodes to shift.
+- Malfunction and battery replacement: It is possible for the hardware to malfunction, wires to disconnect, and the electrodes to shift.
 Additionally, the battery life of the devices and controllers need to be monitored relatively frequently.

 - Expensive: Although many insurance companies may cover part or all of DBS, the procedure can run anywhere from $30,000-$100,000.

-- Results Aren’t Immediate: It can take months to determine the exact balance of DBS stimulation and medications to optimally control symptoms.
+- Results aren’t immediate: It can take months to determine the exact balance of DBS stimulation and medications to optimally control symptoms.
 While certain symptoms may subside almost immediately, it may take a long amount of time to find the right combination for long-term effects.

 Let us know if you’ve had DBS and how it has impacted you, or if you’re considering DBS in the future!